la-edu/repo/README.md

 from lacc.lab2 import *
 ```

 ## Publishing

 To publish updates to these packages, please register with the [LACC Organizational Account](https://github.com/la-edu) on [GitHub](https://github.com/).
 Email department chair Dr. Jayesh Bhakta @ [bhaktaj@lacitycollege.edu](mailto:bhaktaj@lacitycollege.edu) for further information.

+Code is deployed to the testing repository, `test.pypi.org`, as well as the production repository, `pypi.org`.

 Most of the code that requires maintainance is grouped by lab folders.
 Please maintain shared lab modules within the `utils` directory.